 "I was lucky enough to have great role models who pointed me in the right direction, and helped me shape priorities," Griffin said.
 "They both thought going up north to Duluth would be a great chance to see different places and experience life outside Alabama."

-Griffin said he wants to be the same kind of leader in his new role as an assistant offensive line coach for St. Scholastica.
+Griffin sought to be the same kind of leader in a role he took on during his senior year: assistant offensive line coach for St. Scholastica.

 "I want to reach out to young men in various communities and be that positive influence for them," said Griffin, a double-major in psychology and education studies.
 "Plus, I absolutely love sports — from football to basketball and baseball, they've been a part of my life since I was five years old."